if you've stumbled upon this, i want to say a few things:

 who i am & am becoming

 Born in midwestern Ohio, and then moving to Nashville, Tennessee in 2008, I received my Bachelors from a small University there, with a degree in psychology and communications.
 I graduated with my Masters in Counseling Psychology from The Seattle School—a small, relational, psychoanalytic training in Belltown—and am always continuing education through Seattle's Center for Object Relations and Seattle's Northwest Alliance for Psychoanalytic Study, both where I hold membership.
 I am fully licensed with an LMHC licensure through Washington State, LH60779138.

-I practice the art of psychotherapy through a mixture of lenses and techniques—through psychodynamic, object relations, attachment, interpersonal, sensorimotor (bodily - somatic attention) and psychoanalytic theories.
+I practice the art of psychotherapy through a mixture of lenses and techniques—through psychodynamic, object relations, attachment, interpersonal, evolutionary, sensorimotor (bodily - somatic attention) and psychoanalytic theories.
 Ultimately, however, it's the relational, emotional dynamic between you and I that most informs treatment.

 I have sat with a wide variety of people—

 married or single,

 with experience and expertise with various socioeconomic, theological, and sexual orientations.